JackJack3231/MiniSB-Extruder-Mounts/README.md

 The CAN-board mounts are remixed from [KayosMakers CANboard Mounts](https://github.com/KayosMaker/CANboard_Mounts)

-The Klicky-Parts were directly taken from [jlas1's CAD-Files](https://github.com/jlas1/Klicky-Probe) on the Klicky-Probe github.
+The Klicky-Parts were directly taken from [JosAr's CAD-Files](https://github.com/jlas1/Klicky-Probe) on the Klicky-Probe github.

 ## Extras